n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > Sanskrit text. `U+09F0` is used in Assamese-language text.
 >

+> Note: Generally speaking, OpenType fonts will implement support for
+> any below-base, post-base, and pre-base-reordering consonant forms
+> by including the necessary substitution rules in their `blwf`,
+> `pstf`, and `pref` lookups in GSUB.
+>
+> Consequently, whenever shaping engines need to determine whether or
+> not a given consonant can take on such a special form, the most
+> appropriate test is to check if the consonant is included in the
+> relevant GSUB lookup.
+Other implementations are possible, such as
+> maintaining static tables of consonants, but checking for GSUB
+> support ensures that the expected behavior is implemented in the
+> active font, and is therefore the most reliable approach.

 In addition to valid syllables, standalone sequences may occur, such as when an isolated codepoint is shown in example text.